Carlos Santana Player Props: Pirates vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have a 4.04 team ERA that ranks 11th among all league pitching staffs.
+- The Cubs' 3.98 team ERA ranks 11th across all league pitching staffs.

-- Cubs pitchers combine to give up the fourth-fewest home runs in baseball (72 total, one per game).
+- The Cubs surrender the second-fewest home runs in baseball (72 total, one per game).

-- In his last outing on Friday against the Pittsburgh Pirates, the right-hander threw six innings, giving up two earned runs while surrendering four hits.
+- His last time out came on Friday against the Baltimore Orioles, when the right-hander tossed five innings, surrendering two earned runs while giving up five hits.

+- The 33-year-old has an ERA of 3.18, with 5.1 strikeouts per nine innings, in five games this season.
+Opponents are hitting .226 against him.

 © 2023 Data Skrive.
 All rights reserved.